AnnaAaBrekke/ca-workflow/README.md

 ## Goals

-The primary objectives of this assignment are:
+The primary tasks of this assignment are:

 -   To create a development environment.
 -   To configure essential tools for code quality and testing.